griquelme/tidyms2/docs/overview/sample.rst

 using all available data from a single sample.
 An example of a sample operator is the built-in isotopologue annotator, which labels features as isotopologues and sets its charge state by updating each feature annotation.

 All of these operators must be implemented for each ROI-feature pair.
-Refer to the :ref:`developer-guide` for detailed information on how to create new operators.
+Refer to the :ref:`extending-guide` for detailed information on how to create new operators.

 Each one of these operators require a given sample data state to be applied to sample data.
 Otherwise, they will